 Neither up or fire is jump, you’ll need to do both simultaneously.
 Punching is executed by pushing left/right and fire, while kick is diagonally down and fire.
 Shooting your gun is simpler as that’s just activated with the fire button alone, except you’ll need to be standing perfectly still first or you’ll punch instead.
 Totally useless for hitting a copper on the other side of the screen as he machine-guns you to death.

-Actually, pulling off any maneuver at all is a hit or miss affair, often leaving you floundering in a spray of bullets just when you thought you were in the perfect position to deliver a fatal blow.
+Actually, pulling off any manoeuvre at all is a hit or miss affair, often leaving you floundering in a spray of bullets just when you thought you were in the perfect position to deliver a fatal blow.

 Our running motion too is overly lethargic so escaping a threat when unarmed is unnecessarily difficult.
 If we do stand and fight, our standard punch is too ineffectual to warrant the energy expended, leaving just the legs as our mainstay attack.
 These make all the difference – it’s actually possible to kick monsters through the wall, without even damaging it.